Infineon/mtb-example-psoc4-msclp-liquid-tolerant-proximity/README.md

 2. Ensure that the kit is in CMSIS-DAP Bulk mode (KitProg3 Status LED is ON and not blinking).
 See [Firmware-loader](https://github.com/Infineon/Firmware-loader) to learn how to update the firmware and switch modes in KitProg3.

 3. In the tuner application, click on the **Tuner communication setup** icon or select **Tools** > **Tuner communication setup**.
-In the window that appears, select the I2C checkbox under KitProg3 and configure as follows:
+In the window that appears, select the I2C checkbox under KitProg3 and configure it as follows:

    - **I2C address:** 8
    - **Sub-address:** 2 bytes